-Located in the Kolar district just 68 km away from Bangalore, the ancient caves at Anthargange make it the perfect place for those are interested in trekking and cave exploration.
+Located in the Kolar district just 68 km away from Bangalore, the ancient caves at Anthargange make it the perfect place for those who are interested in trekking and cave exploration.
 The whole area is filled with hillocks full of boulders and volcanic rocks, which are perfect for a diverse range of adventure activities.
-You can also visit beautiful temples like Kotilingeshwara Temple, Lord Someshwara Temple, and Kolaramma Temple if you wish for a break from the trekking.
+You can also visit beautiful temples like Kotilingeshwara Temple, Lord Someshwara Temple, and Kolaramma Temple if you wish for a break from trekking.

 Distance from Bangalore: 68 km